Tag Archives: Dean Sunshine

 Two curly haired aficionados of Melbourne street art – Andrew King and Dean Sunshine.

-Next came to the book launch a major event in Melbourne’s street art scene.
+The book launch was a major event in Melbourne’s street art scene.
 The book was launched in a laneway and studio space in the Melbourne suburb of Fitzroy.
 The space was decorated with a massive day of painting on the weekend before by Kaff-eine, Lucy Lucy, Adnate, Conrad, Fletch, Shida, Choq Mcp, Junky Projects and other artists.
 Food and drink for the opening was provided by a plethora of sponsors, DJ Jason Digby was laying down the beats for the evening and the guest list was limited to a couple hundred people.
 An occasion to meet those unfamiliar faces that you know by name from their art on the street and to catch up with other people who document Melbourne’s street art scene like Vetti, Alison, Lorraine, Fletch and Dean.

 Heesco’s Shaman @ the Land of Sunshine book launch